aleweichandt/react-global-state-hook/README.md

-# RGState
+# Mate State

-React global state hook made as simple as possible.
+Mate State is just global state hook made as simple as possible.

 This library allows to share a `useState` hook across several components.